BookStackApp/website/content/blog/bookstack-release-v23-01.md

 A more subtle addition to the color controls is a new "Default Link Color" option.
-Links and actions within the interface would previously use the primary color, but this could be problematic since the primary color was also used for many non-text focused use-cases such as the header banner and other decorations which made choosing a color, which worked across all these areas, difficult to achieve.
+Links and actions within the interface would previously use the primary color, but this could be problematic since the primary color was also used for many non-text focused use-cases such as the header banner and other decorations which made choosing a color, which worked well across all these areas, difficult to achieve.
 Splitting these out now provides a little more control to get the right look with great usability.

 ![Screenshot of a page view in BookStack, showing different colors between the actions sidebar and header banner](/images/2023/01/app_link_color_usage.png)